Haml Changelog

 Haml and

-now produce more descriptive errors when given a template with invalid byte sequences for that template’s encoding, including the line number and the offending character. -
+html2hamlnow produce more descriptive errors when given a template with invalid byte sequences for that template’s encoding, including the line number and the offending character. -

 Haml and

-now accept Unicode documents with a byte-order-mark.
+html2hamlnow accept Unicode documents with a byte-order-mark.

 Rails Support